• Gluten-Free Recipes

 Oat flour scones on a plate.

-Similar to my recipe for oat flour muffins, this oat flour scones recipe creates a reliable gluten free scone that you can adjust and adapt to suit anything your heart desires.
-No bland or dry scone here - gluten free oat flour and heavy cream plus plenty of butter combine to form a gorgeously tender scone without a lot of effort.
-I adapted this recipe from King Arthur Flour and it's a winner.
-Scroll down to see add-in ideas, scone-baking best practices, and more.
+Similar to my recipe for oat flour muffins and oat flour blueberry muffins, this gluten free oat flour recipe creates a reliable gluten-free scone that you can adjust and adapt to suit anything your heart desires.
+No bland or dry scones here; instead, whole grain oat flour and heavy cream, plus plenty of butter, form a gorgeously tender scone without a lot of effort.

 Why You'll Love Oat Flour Scones